I rarely use regex (regular expressions) beyond basics such as these:

 (?m:\s)

-For an example of how the above 2 work, consider this text:
+For an example of how 2 of the above works, consider this text:

 asm!(